top-banner-flour.jpg

 Should We Avoid Refined-Grain Foods? | Ask The Expert

-After many years spent demonising fats, the focus has shifted to carbohydrates over the past couple of decades.
-However, in the same way, we eventually recognised that there are both healthy and unhealthy fats, we were bound to narrow down the argument against carbs too.
+After many years of demonising fats, the focus has shifted to carbohydrates over the past few decades.
+However, in the same way that we eventually recognised that there are both healthy and unhealthy fats, we were bound to narrow down the argument against carbs too.
 Now it’s sugars and refined grains that are held accountable for metabolic syndromes and health problems.
-Today the word ‘refined’ has many negative connotations – it reminisces us of industrial and chemical processes, of something overly and unnaturally polished.
+Today, the word ‘refined’ has many negative connotations – it reminds us of industrial and chemical processes, of something overly and unnaturally polished.

 Some argue the reason why refined-grain products are bad is that they cause spikes in our blood sugar.
 I hear a lot of talk about the glycemic index of foods.
 Is this a legitimate line of reasoning?

-[The glycemic load measures more accurately how certain foods will impact blood glucose levels by looking at the number of carbohydrates in an average serving of that food.
-Some foods might have a very high glycemic index, but in reality, they might have very little carbs in them, so the glycemic load for one portion will be very low.
+The glycemic load measures more accurately how certain foods will impact blood glucose levels by looking at the number of carbohydrates in an average serving of that food.
+Some foods might have a very high glycemic index, but in reality, they might have very few carbs, so the glycemic load for one portion will be very low.
 The glycemic index of a watermelon, for example, is 72, which is very high.
 However, watermelon mainly consists of water, so in the end, the glycemic load for a portion of watermelon is just 4, which means that it will have a very low impact on our blood glucose levels.
-Editor’s note.]

 The limit of looking at carbs in terms of the glycemic index is that this measure refers to foods as if we ate them alone – regardless of the portion.
 There is a huge difference between eating a slice of white bread or an entire loaf!
 We rarely eat just one food on its own.
 By eating refined-grain products together with other foods, we cushion the glycemic load and slow down the metabolisation rate.
 If we eat foods in moderate proportions and not on their own, then eating refined flour won’t cause those big spikes in our blood sugar.

-What advice do you give to your patients around whole vs refined grains?
+What advice do you give to your patients about whole vs refined grains?

-I tell them that it’s not worth searching for whole-grain products at all costs.
-It’s important to understand what we like and what we don’t like as well as what we can cook with.
-We should try to find foods that are pleasant to eat whole, and consume them regularly, alternating them with other foods that we still like to consume refined.
+I tell them it’s not worth searching for whole-grain products at all costs.
+It’s important to understand what we like and what we don’t like, as well as what we can cook with.
+We should try to find foods that are pleasant to eat whole and consume them regularly, alternating them with other refined foods that we still like to consume.

 What do you think about keto diets or diets that completely exclude grains-based foods?
-Are there any cases in which it is legitimate or advisable to follow them?
+Are there any cases where it is legitimate or advisable to follow them?

 Surely every single case must be evaluated by a professional, but the general guidelines suggest ketogenic diets mainly for treatment purposes.
-For example, they can be advisable when a patient is suffering from drug-resistant epilepsy, or from some types of migraine.
+For example, they can be advisable when a patient is suffering from drug-resistant epilepsy or some types of migraine.

-Sometimes a ketogenic diet is also recommended in cases of high-grade obesity that have failed all the other existing dietary and psychological therapies.
-In this case, it’s considered a last resort and has to be carried out for a limited period of time and always under nutritional and medical supervision.
+Sometimes, a ketogenic diet is also recommended in cases of high-grade obesity that have failed all the other existing dietary and psychological therapies.
+In this case, it’s considered a last resort and has to be carried out for a limited period and always under nutritional and medical supervision.

 This way of thinking derives from the current – and wrong – demonisation of carbs.
 First of all, one gram of carbohydrates and one gram of protein carry exactly the same amount of calories.

-[One gram of proteins and carbs carries 4 calories, while one gram of fat carries 9 calories.
-Editor’s note].
+One gram of proteins and carbs carries 4 calories, while one gram of fat carries 9 calories.

 It’s true that people who are experimenting with ketogenic, high-protein, or more in general low-carbohydrate diets, seem to have higher results in terms of weight loss.
 However, there’s a very simple reason for that – these diets determine a considerable loss of liquids from our bodies.